 The Company implements this policy through various environmental and community programs.
-It also has an Environmental, Health and Safety Committee which ensures adherence of the Company's environmental programs to government regulatory requirements and the establishment and implementation of programs for the conservation of energy and water.
+It also has an Environmental, Health and Safety Committee which ensures adherence of the Company's environmental programs to government regulatory requirements and the establishment and implementation of programs for the conservation of energy and water. • Accreditation of suppliers conducted based on established standards.

-Community Interaction

-PLDT operates in communities all over the Philippines, which include local residents, non-governmental organizations and other sectors in the communities, and is aware that these communities are concerned about PLDT's products and services and how they are affected by the operations of the Company.
-As a telecommunications provider, PLDT provides products and services that connect people and enable them to manage the constraints of time and place more efficiently.
-As a corporation, PLDT creates wider opportunities for employment, entrepreneurship and greater well-being.
-As a corporate citizen, PLDT engages with the communities, including the sectors directly affected by its operations, through CSR projects in education, health, community, environment, livelihood development, youth development and sports, and disaster relief operations.
+• Competitive bidding implemented as the primary mode for supplier selection

+Adoption of relevant contract terms that confirm and guarantee supplier's agreement to abide with laws, rules and PLDT standards relating to industrial relations obligations, environment, health and safety, intellectual property rights and other applicable laws

+• Communication of the Company's corporate governance policies to suppliers.

+• Regulation of gifts, entertainment and other forms of gratuities given by suppliers to PLDT employees, officers, and vice versa.

-- Balik Baterya Program in partnership with PBSP and Motolite which promotes recycling of used lead-acid batteries (ULAB) and proper disposal of hazardous waste from batteries. - PLDT TELEpuno tree-planting - PLDT's 66K M.V.P.
-(Movement for Volunteerism and Partnership) Trees environmental greening project - Tree-planting project in Cebu Hillylands - Mangrove planting in Iloilo - Earth Day celebration's eLakad (ecological Lakad) fun walk - River Clean-up and Mangrove Reforestation in Iloilo City - "Shore it Up: Rescue, Restore, Revive" environmental awareness program - The 1st Philippine International River Summit - North Luzon Expressway Flowering Program - Sacred Compact of Mutual Recognition with the Higaunen-Talandig-Bukidnen Tribe - Partnership with the Philippine Eagle Foundation
+• Balik Baterya Program in partnership with PBSP and Motolite which promotes recycling of used lead-acid batteries (ULAB) and proper disposal of hazardous waste from batteries.

+• PLDT TELEpuno tree-planting in the Marikina Watershed and Infanta-Real Quezon Watershed

+• PLDT's 66K M.V.P.
+(Movement for Volunteerism and Partnership) Trees environmental greening project

+- Tree-planting project in Cebu Hillylands

+- Mangrove planting in Iloilo

+- Earth Day celebration: eLakad/Fun Run

+• River Clean-up and Mangrove Reforestation in Iloilo City

+• "Shore it Up: Rescue, Restore, Revive" environmental awareness program

+• The 1st Philippine International River Summit

+North Luzon Expressway Flowering Program

+• Sacred Compact of Mutual Recognition with the Higaunen-Talandig-Bukidnen Tribe

+• Partnership with the Philippine Eagle Foundation

-See Annex C.H.1: "Environmentally Friendly Value Chain" hereto attached for more details on the Company's environmental programs and activities.
+See also Annex C.H.1: "Environmentally Friendly Value Chain" and Item L - Corporate Social Responsibility Initiatives.